-All participants of GovHack (GovHack Officials, Judges, Mentors, Coaches, Competitors) and their associated guests (family & friends), and any service providers or visitors (Sponsors Representatives, Media, Emergency Services, Providers, IT support, Entertainers, Members of Parliament, Ministers & their Staff, etc) are expected to uphold the national & state laws of the event they are attending or registered to compete from, and this code of conduct, and any of the sub-codes of conduct listed below.
+In addition to the below Competition Rules and the GovHack Code of Conduct, all participants of GovHack (GovHack Officials, Judges, Mentors, Coaches, Competitors) and their associated guests (family & friends), and any service providers or visitors (Sponsor Representatives, Media, Emergency Services, Providers, IT support, Entertainers, Members of Parliament, Ministers & their Staff, etc) are expected to also uphold the national & state laws of the event they are attending or registered to compete from.

-Note: submission elements and times are system controlled.
+Submission times are system programmed and controlled.
+Hackerspace will automatically lock at the end of the competition.
 There will be no extensions!

-- Register all Team members in Hackerspace (If your team wins, we can only recognise registered team members).
+- Add all team members to your Team Project in Hackerspace (if your team wins, we can only recognise registered team members).

-- Nominate your Challenges: When you register your Team Project on Hackerspace you’ll have access to the National and relevant State/Territory competition challenges.
+- Nominate your Challenges: After you register your Team Project on Hackerspace you’ll be able to enter challenges on Hackerspace.

 - Teams may register more than one project; a new project page is required for each project.